 Where to Start

 As with any other type of software, selecting an EHR can be confusing as well as time-consuming.
-Hopefully, this article will help give you an idea of whether or not web-based health records are right for you.
-Below are some of the most essential features and requirements to be aware of to make sure you get the best web based EHR software for your practice.
+Hopefully, this article will help give you an idea of whether or not cloud-based health records are right for you.
+Below are some of the most essential features and requirements to be aware of to make sure you get the best web based EHR system for your practice.

 Similarly, the use of patient portals allows your clients to access lab results, communicate with their physicians, request prescription refills, make payments and more.
 Patients can use the portal to provide basic information, which dramatically reduces the number of forms they need to fill out by hand.
 They may also receive reminders for appointments and tests they need performed, in addition to checking on their patient records.
 This gives both physicians and patients more timely access to information.

 The truth about web based software solutions, in general, is that they’re easier to integrate with other systems.
-Web based EMR, then, plays nice with any other tools you may have.
-This is especially crucial if you use practice management software, a common EMR integration.
-The seamless flow of data between systems can’t be replaced, so ensuring that your EMR can accommodate it is important.
+Web based EHR software, then, plays nice with any other tools you may have.
+This is especially crucial if you use practice management software, a common EHR integration.
+The seamless flow of data between systems can’t be replaced, so ensuring that your EHR can accommodate it is important.

 - Charting and Documentation